1994 Audi RS2

 |Price (out of date):||$17000|

-1994 AUDI RS2 specs, Engine size 2.0l., Fuel type Gasoline, Transmission Gearbox Manual
+1994 Audi RS2 specs, Engine size 2.0l., Fuel type Gasoline, Drive wheels 4WD, Transmission Gearbox Manual

 Although it was never exported outside of Europe, except for a few to Hong Kong, South Africa, Brazil and New Zealand, the RS2 has amassed an impressive cult following worldwide, and it is often regarded as being the vehicle that finally firmly established Audi as a producer of practical high performance vehicles; its estate body, and standard quattro permanent four-wheel-drive system made it usable as a comfortable daily driver even in poor weather conditions.